-- 4.1 The capital strategy must recognise that the financial resources available to meet the requirements of the current Staffordshire Policing Plan and the five key priority areas:

-- Modern Policing

-- Early Intervention

-- Supporting Victims and Witnesses

-- Managing Offenders

-- Public Confidence

-- 4.2 The bringing together of blue light services under a single governance route to the Staffordshire Commissioner provides opportunities to co-locate and share assets to the good of the community, delivering efficiencies and savings.

-4.3 The Staffordshire Commissioner will seek to prioritise investment in order to deliver economy and efficiency within the organisation.
-This prioritisation will be achieved though the robust governance arrangements discussed above.
+- 4.1 The Capital Strategy must recognise that the financial resources available to meet the requirements of the current Staffordshire Policing Plan and its four key pillars. - 4.2 The bringing together of blue light services under a single governance route to the Staffordshire Commissioner provides opportunities to co-locate and share assets to the good of the community, delivering efficiencies and savings. - 4.3 The Staffordshire Commissioner will seek to prioritise investment in order to deliver economy and efficiency within the organisation as well as address backlog maintenance and health and safety issues. - 4.4 As with the majority of public sector organisations backlog investment, particularly into estate, has been an area historically where difficult choices have been made to defer this. the capital strategy and programme aims to reduce the backlog investment, noting that the programme of investment stretches beyond the life of the MTFS.